 Do Hemp Hearts Show Up On A Drug Test?

-Hemp hearts contain only trace amounts of THC, far below levels that standard drug tests can detect.
-Consuming hemp hearts is unlikely to result in a positive drug test for THC metabolites.
+Hemp hearts contain only trace amounts of THC when properly processed, far below levels that standard drug tests are designed to detect.
+Consuming plain hemp hearts from reputable food brands is unlikely to result in a positive drug test for THC metabolites.

 Can Eating Hemp Hearts Cause A Positive Result On Drug Tests?

-No, eating hemp hearts does not typically cause positive drug test results.
-The minimal THC content in hemp hearts is usually destroyed during processing or too low to accumulate in the body.
+No, eating normal amounts of properly processed hemp hearts does not typically cause positive drug test results.
+The minimal THC that may be present is usually too low to accumulate in the body at levels that trigger a standard positive result.

 Why Don’t Hemp Hearts Show Up On Standard Drug Tests?